 Events for our youngest patrons:

 Wee Read Baby-Toddler Storytime for ages 0 to 36 months.
-Mondays at 10:30 a.m. on May 6, May 13 and May 20.
-Through librarian-led fun and engaging activities, babies and toddlers will develop positive feelings toward books and reading.
+Mondays at 10:30 a.m. throughout April.
+Through librarian led fun and engaging activities, babies and toddlers will develop positive feelings towards books and reading.
 Siblings are welcome.

 Preschool Storytime for ages 3 to 6.
 Mondays at 11:30 a.m. throughout April.
-This program will be full of stories, songs, and movement helping preschoolers get ready to read.
+This program will be full of stories, songs and movement helping preschoolers get ready to read.

 Bilingual Storytimes.
-Thursdays throughout April with a special guest on April 11 at 10:30 am throughout May.
+Thursdays throughout April with a special guest on April 11 at 10:30 a.m.
 Come explore books, songs, rhymes and plays in English and Spanish.
 Libros, canciones, rimas y actividades en ingles y espanol.

 Family Yoga.
-Tuesday, May 7 at 10:30 am.
-This is a high-energy class with simple yoga poses, cooperative games, breathing, and relaxation exercises.
+Tuesday, April 9 at 10:30 a.m.
+This is a high-energy class with simple yoga poses, cooperative games, breathing and relaxation exercises.
 Parents/caregivers are encouraged to participate.
 This program is 45 minutes and mats are provided.

 Especially for kids:

 Read to a Dog.
 Held the first and third Wednesday of the month.
-Assistance dogs for PALS (Paws as Loving Support) will be at the Cloverdale Library on May 1 and May 15 from 3:30 – 4:30 p.m.
-Come read to a friendly dog!
+Assistance dogs for PALS (Paws as Loving Support) will be at the Cloverdale Library on April 3 and 17 from 3:30 to 4:30 p.m.
+Come read to a friendly dog.
 Children build confidence in reading skills through practicing reading aloud in a safe space.
 For beginning readers.

 Writing Club for Kids.
-Monday, May 13 at 4 p.m. for ages 9 and up.
+Monday, April 15 at 4 p.m. for ages 9 and up.
 This club is for aspiring young authors who enjoy creating and writing their own stories.
 A local published author, Jennifer Lynn Alvarez, leads the group.
-She is the author of the Guardian Herd series.

 Game On!
-Wednesdays at 2:30 p.m. throughout May.
-A place away from home where you can hang out with people, have a snack and play games.
-No studying required.
-We will supply the games and the space to play them.
-Games may include, but are not limited to: Apples to Apples, Aggravation, Dr. Eureka, Risk, Mancala and once month you can play different games on X-Box One.
-Tweens and teens welcome.
-Snacks provided.
+Wednesdays at 2:30 p.m. throughout April.
+A place away from home where you can hang out with your peeps, have a snack and play games — no studying required.
+Games may include, but are not limited to: Apples to Apples, Aggravation, Dr Eureka, Risk, Mancala and once month you can play different games on X-Box One.

 Homework Help.
 Every Tuesday from 3:30 to 5:30 p.m.
 Get the help you need to keep those grades up.
-We have someone here that can help you through calculus.
+We have someone here that can help you through Calculus.
 Bring us your toughest problems.
 We are ready to help.
 Need help in reading or writing?
 We can help there as well.
-Last day will be May 21.

-Master Gardener series continues Saturday, May 4 at 10 a.m.
+Master Gardener series continues Saturday, April 6 at 10 a.m.
 Come listen to Susan Foley talk about high efficiency irrigation for the home.
 Gardening workshops are presented by the UC Master Gardener Program of Sonoma County.